herechc/DCalendar/README.md

 # DCalendar
-A datepicker for plug, not rely anymore, just javascript
+A datepicker of plug, not rely anymore, just javascript

 # USE
 ``` javascript